A Handle on Hot Flashes

 Hormone Therapy Improves Quality of Life During Menopause

-On average, most women in the U.S. enter menopause around age 52, but for many women, menopause hits a decade earlier.
+The average age of menopause in the U.S. is 52, but for many people, menopause hits a decade earlier.

-LaVern Rogers, 49, of Grand Blanc, MI, couldn't get a handle on her health, experiencing dramatic fluctuations in body temperature, hair loss, hypertension, mood swings, low libidoand more.
+LaVern Rogers of Grand Blanc, Michigan, couldn't get a handle on her health, experiencing dramatic fluctuations in body temperature, hair loss, high blood pressure, mood swings, low libido and more.
 She was sleeping an average of four hours per night and kept a fan attached to the headboard of her bed because her body temperature oscillated between hot and cold all night.
 She experienced weight gain because of poor sleep.
 At the time, she didn't know these symptoms were related to menopause.

 After her own physician did not offer solutions, she turned to the Northwestern Medicine Center for Sexual Medicine and Menopause for help.

-Rogers’ symptoms were typical of a woman in menopause.
+LaVern's symptoms were typical of someone in menopause.
 Her treatment wasn't.
-There’s no such thing as typical treatment at the Center for Sexual Medicine and Menopause, because every patient's plan is carefully tailored to her individual needs.
+That's because there's no such thing as typical treatment at the Center for Sexual Medicine and Menopause.
+Each patient's plan is carefully tailored to their individual needs.

 "Nobody should have to suffer with disruptive menopausal symptoms when we really have so many different treatments that we can offer now," says Traci A. Kurtzer, MD, a gynecologist and menopause specialist at the Center for Sexual Medicine and Menopause.
 "It always is sad to me when I hear from our patients who felt their symptoms were dismissed or minimized by their healthcare professionals, when they can be so very harmful and impactful to one's quality of life.
 At Northwestern Medicine, we validate their experience, review the pros and cons of all the options and try to help the patient with an individualized solution by providing education and engaging in shared decision making."